 As I said above, they just leak everywhere.
 It’s worth paying more for Huggies to reduce the amount of laundry and the frustration of having pee and poo leak onto everything daily.
 I have to say, though, that the velcro stuff on the waist is the strongest I’ve found in a disposable diaper.

 There you have it.
 After three sets of twins I think I’m as much of a professional twin mom as one can be.
-Your style may be different from mine.
-I hope this gives you a starting point for
+I hope this gives you a starting point for your registry.